Terms and Conditions

 8.5 You must treat the Carers/ Care Givers/Support Workers/ Domestic Helpers, with respect and dignity.
 Any failure to do so may be a breach by you of the Agreement.

 8.5.1 We have a zero tolerance to any abusive or aggressive behaviour which will not be tolerated under any circumstances, including intoxication from alcohol or drugs.
+This also includes continuous non-payments or issues with invoices.
+YOU-CAS reserve the right to issue verbal or written warnings to customers who breach YOU-CAS terms and conditions.
 YOU-CAS reserves the right terminate or cancel any service in any of these circumstances.

 8.6 If, during the provision of the Services or for up to 24 weeks after the Services finish, you employ the Carer/ Care Giver/Support Worker/ Domestic Helper (or refer the Carer/ Care Giver/Support Worker/ Domestic Helper to another company which then employs the Carer/ Care Giver/Support Worker/ Domestic Helper), you will pay us an amount equal to 15% of the annual salary that we paid the Carer/ Care Giver/Support Worker/ Domestic Helper, as reasonably calculated by us, as a reasonable reflection and genuine pre-estimate of the loss to us of your direct engagement of the Carer/ Support Worker rather than through us.
 We will invoice you for that amount and set out how we calculated the amount.
 This sum is not intended to act as a penalty.